Have you always wanted to learn how to start a blog and create one all by yourself?

 A theme changes the design of your website, often including its layout.
 Changing your theme changes how your site looks on the front-end, i.e. what a visitor sees when they browse to your site on the web.

-There are thousands of free WordPress themes in the WordPress.org Theme Directory, though many WordPress sites use custom themes.
+There are thousands of free WordPress themes in the WordPress.org Theme Directory, though many WordPress sites use custom or premium themes.

 How to Start a Blog: Installing a Theme + Video